 Don’t miss any of our recipes!
 Subscribe at the top of the page and we will notify you every time we post a new dish!

-Chili Lime Shrimp Tacos with Mango Salsa, on my Gypsy Plate… Enjoy!
+Chili Lime Shrimp Tacos with Mango Salsa, on our Gypsy Plate… Enjoy!

 - 1 lb shrimp, peeled and deveined